ImperialCollegeLondon/EvoSim/src/evosim/simulation.rst

+.. _evosim-simulation:

 Simulation and simulation outputs
 =================================

-The :py:class:`~evosim.simulation.Simulation` is a small wrapper around Evosim's algorithms to load a simulation from file, run it, and save some outputs.
-It can be instantiated quite simply from a yaml file:
+The :py:class:`~evosim.simulation.Simulation` is a small wrapper around EvoSim's algorithms to load a simulation from file, run it, and save some outputs.
+It can be instantiated quite simply from a YAML file:

 .. testcode:: simple_simulation